 These primarily include revenue from connectivity services, NLD/ILD services and to a lesser extent, revenues from the installation of the connectivity link.
 In certain cases, these elements are sold as a package consisting of all or some of the elements.
 We sell hardware and software purchased from third party vendors to our high value corporate clients.
 Our connectivity services include IPVPN services, Internet connectivity and last mile connectivity (predominantly through wireless).
 We provide these services for a fixed period of time at a fixed rate regardless of usage, with the rate for the services determined based on the type of service and capacity provided, scope of the engagement and the Service Level Agreement, or SLA.
 We provide NLD (National Long Distance) and ILD (International Long Distance) services and carry voice traffic for Inter-connect Operators.
 Revenue is recognized based upon metered call units of voice traffic terminated on our network.
-During the year, the company introduced a new service offering in the retail voice market in partnership with Skype Communications, S.a.r.l.
-The company realized revenue from sale of voice credits and subscription of Skype.
+The company offers services in the retail voice market in partnership with Skype.